Interactive Power to Frequency Dynamics Between Grid-Forming Inverters and Synchronous Generators in Power Electronics-Dominated Power Systems: Device Power to Frequency Dynamics and Analysis

 \subsection{Grid Forming Inverter}

-Although a variety of GFM control strategies have been presented in the literature, such as the droop \cite{piagi_autonomous_2006}, multi-loop droop \cite{lasseter_grid-forming_2020}, virtual synchronous machine \cite{beck_virtual_2007}, and virtual oscillator control \cite{johnson_synthesizing_2016}, they all approximate a similar objective; namely, the construction of a voltage and frequency at the point of interconnection with dynamics associated via a power export relationship.
-For this work, we focus on the frequency dynamics of the multi-loop droop control GFM, with the simplified control block diagram shown in Fig. \ref{fig:GFM Control}.
-Henceforth, GFM implies this particular control strategy.
-In this diagram, from the left, $p_m$ is injected into the converter via the DC voltage source, where it is modified with a pulse width modulation (PWM) controller that outputs a series of modified amplitude square waves that are filtered and interfaced with the power system.
-The LC output filter meets with a coupling inductor to create the LCL topology shown in Fig. \ref{fig:GFM Control}.
-The current ($i_f$) and capacitor voltage ($E_I$) are regulated by proportional-integral (PI) controllers operated in the direct-quadrature reference frame.
-Additional detail on the controller design and implementation can be found in \cite{kenyon_open-source_nodate}.
+A variety of GFM control strategies have been presented in the literature, such as the droop \cite{piagi_autonomous_2006}, multi-loop droop \cite{lasseter_grid-forming_2020}, virtual synchronous machine \cite{beck_virtual_2007}, virtual oscillator control \cite{johnson_synthesizing_2016}, and matching control \cite{arghir_grid-forming_2018}.
+Generally, they all achieve a similar objective with the construction of a voltage and frequency at the point of interconnection with dynamics associated via a power export relationship.
+Here, the device of focus is the multi-loop droop control GFM (henceforth, GFM now explicitly means this droop control).
+The virtual synchronous machine establishes higher order dynamics equitable to SGs by design, and is thus not investigated because the interest here is the contrast of the two devices; the others generally emulate droop control outside of transients.
+Shown in Fig. \ref{fig: power path}, pre-converter power ($p_{m,I}$) is supplied to the converter via a DC voltage source in the form of electrical or electrochemical energy.
+A critical assumption in this study is the availability of energy and power via a battery energy storage system\footnote{Other sources of dispatchable power exist for the GFM, such as curtailed photovoltaic output, although here a battery energy storage system operating below its maximum power output is assumed}.
+The limited power availability condition is outside the scope of this work.
+Electrical active power ($p_{e,I}$) is fed to the electrical network, with the power to frequency dynamics being directly controlled as the following:

-In this paper, where the interest is in frequency dynamics, the voltage can be assumed to be stiffly regulated and therefore constant within the subsequent mathematical formulations.
-This complements the SG model approximation to be discussed in Section \ref{sec: SG}.
-The low pass filter dynamical relation between $p_{m,I}$ and $p_{e,I}$ is provided in \eqref{eq:GFM power}.
+where $\delta_{I}$ is the GFM phase angle, $\omega_n$ is the frequency set point (e.g., 60 Hz in the United States), $M_p$ is the frequency droop value, and $p^{set}$ is the pre-disturbance active power set point.

+The distinction between GFM pre-converter power ($p_{m,I}$) and electrical power ($p_{e,I}$) is made to create the comparison analogy; physically, these values are differentiated by a low-pass filter (LPF) in this particular GFM control design.
+Here, it is assumed that $p_{m,I}$ is readily available within the LPF rise time based on standard energy storage/inverter response times\cite{zhu_impact_2019,kenyon_grid-following_2020}; this assumption is proven valid with an appropriately designed DC-side system in Section \ref{sec:DC side impacts} with EMT simulations.
+The LPF dynamical relation between $p_{m,I}$ and $p_{e,I}$ is \eqref{eq:GFM power}: